19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Inflict Wounds.md

 You reverse a healing ritual on a creature dealing d4 *direct* [Necrotic](../../../../Game%20Procedures/Combat/Damage%20Types/Necrotic.md) damage.

 *Direct damage is dealt to a PCs HP directly.
-An NPC takes 3 times as much damage.*
+NPCs takes 3 times the damage rolled.*

 ---
 *Upcast: Deal an additional 1 damage per spell level.*